-Riad is releasing his third acclaimed album: Words of Peace on June 21, 2019.
+Dr. Abdel-Gawd released his third acclaimed album: Words of Peace in 2019.

 Riad Abdel-Gawad is founder and Executive Director of Midan Elmusica (The Music Square), which exhibits to and informs the US public about what is called: “Arabic Music” from Egypt.
 Dr. Abdel-Gawad fulfilled his academic life by earning his PhD in music composition from Harvard University.
 He also studied with Frederic Rzewski at the Liége Conservatory of Music.
 Yet he maintained and progressed with his professional life by performing as a street musician in France, Germany and Belgium.
 Honing his violin performing skills and getting hired for parties and cultural events, Riad — as a street musician — was able to cultivate his musical art in public and “competed” at the Galeries Royales Saint-Hubert in Brussels with the Roma musicians from Romania (who appeared in the 1993 documentary, Latcho Drom).